 This is not meant in any way to deprecate other forms of prayer in which such specific requests may be very fitting.
 In fact, some of the listening skills learned by practicing Companioned Prayer can be applied to other forms of prayer.
 For example, when engaged in a prayer of petition, after each request you might purposefully pause, take a breath (being aware of your body), and see if it feels like there is anything that God might be calling you to notice, such as a word, image, feeling or memory, that seems to somehow fit with the way your petition feels inside, and then to be open to following that in a contemplative way.
-Or when preparing for the Sacrament of Reconciliation, you may wish to replace the question in ASKING GOD with, "Of everything that I am carrying within me, does it feel like there is anything that God wants me to bring to him in confession, inside me right now?"
-(This form for confession is available on the CPCF website, and may also be used as an additional standard prayer form during Lent.)
+Or when preparing for the Sacrament of Reconciliation, you may wish to replace the question in ASKING GOD with, "...what does it feel like God is inviting me to be with, in Confession, inside me right now?"
 These types of Companioned Prayer approaches to prayer can be used for personal prayers of adoration, thanksgiving, confession, and intercession, as well as petition.